sharmeelee/Changepoint-Detection-Capstone/README.md

 Meta's Infrastructure Data Science team has released a time-series package called KATS to analyze time-series datasets.
 The KATS package implements multiple changepoint detection algorithms and tries to identify points in a time-series which show a sudden or abrupt change.
 A changepoint is defined as a ‘persistent change’ in the time series rather than an anomaly or an outlier in the time series data.
 The goal of this project is to conduct research on time series data and apply the KATS package to multiple datasets in various contexts to assess and evaluate the performance of the time-series algorithms, and to provide recommendations to improve the algorithms from the applied research conducted.

 ### Data
-The data we will utilize for performance validation is datasets used in the Turing Change Point Dataset Benchmark Study (https://github.com/alan-turing-institute/TCPD) and the Google Mobility Dataset (https://www.google.com/covid19/mobility/) with true labels in the time-series as known by public knowledge.
+The data we will utilize for performance validation are datasets used in the Turing Change Point Dataset Benchmark Study (https://github.com/alan-turing-institute/TCPD) and the Google Mobility Dataset (https://www.google.com/covid19/mobility/) with true labels in the time-series as known by public knowledge.

 ### Directory Structure
 ```bash